1 year full-time,

 Enjoy vibrant discussions and debate across two core modules that are designed to draw the very most from our department’s in-depth research experience, which spans the Middle East, Latin America, Sub-Saharan Africa, southeast Asia and Eastern Europe.

-It’s a course that attracts students with experience in conflict and development practice from around the world, so you also learn and benefit from each other’s knowledge and experience.
+You may be studying alongside students with experience in conflict and development practice from around the world, and you'll learn and benefit from each other’s knowledge and experience.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

-During the summer term and vacation you will consolidate your interests in a 12,000 word dissertation on a topic of your choice.
+During the Summer Term and vacation you will consolidate your interests in a 12,000 word dissertation (60 credits) on a topic of your choice.

 Previous dissertation titles include: